Beginning with its opening days and ending with its sell to Best Buy, Speakeasy was often in the news -- in Seattle, and around the world.

 Press: Coffee And A Few Bytes — Internet Cafes Serve Up New Ways To Get Wired, Blending Technology, Community And Entertainment

-After months of wielding jackhammers, running cable, wrangling 2 x 4’s into actual furniture
+After months of wielding jackhammers, running cable, wrangling 2 x 4's into actual furniture and

 Roderick and Anisa Romero of Sky Cries Mary hold the first live-streamed art gallery opening,

-As Seattle’s Belltown neighborhood begins to be revitalized, Speakeasy’s backroom
+As Seattle's Belltown neighborhood begins to be revitalized, Speakeasy's backroom theater is one of

 Press: Cyberspace, Real Life Merge For A Day — Internet Users View Images From 500 Sites Around Globe

-In 1996, it wasn’t hard to dub your event ‘the largest collaborative Internet event
+In 1996, it wasn't hard to dub your event 'the largest collaborative Internet event ever,' but even

-Speakeasy’s backroom theater was host to not only live performances, but to a wide variety
+Speakeasy's backroom theater was host to not only live performances, but to a wide variety of

 Our press coverage even went as far afield as the Asia Times.

-“People are starting to live here again.
-As opposed to in the past where people leave
+"People are starting to live here again.
+As opposed to in the past where people leave downtown to go

 The cafe was featured in a business review newspaper, focusing on the low pressure sales approach